alstampe/Capstone---NLP-project/capstone report template.md

 #### Assessing different word_tokenizers

-Tokenizers in common utility libraries offers a variety of processing option.
-I tested the different outcomes of two often used word tokenizers applied on sentences created from the punct_sentence_tokenizer;
+Tokenizers in common utility libraries offers a variety of processing options.
+As an illustrative example, I tested the different outcomes of two often used word tokenizers applied on sentences created from the punct_sentence_tokenizer;

 nltk.tokenize.word_tokenize(sentence) versus nltk.tokenize.wordpunct_tokenize(sentence)
 For sentence no:99 in the Alice in Wonderland corpus we can see how the word tokenizers differ, respectively:

-('she was up to her chin in salt-water.',
+ 'she was up to her chin in salt-water.',
- ['she', 'was', 'up', 'to', 'her', 'chin', 'in', 'salt-water', '.'], ['she', 'was', 'up', 'to', 'her', 'chin', 'in', 'salt', '-', 'water', '.'])
+ ['she', 'was', 'up', 'to', 'her', 'chin', 'in', 'salt-water', '.'], ['she', 'was', 'up', 'to', 'her', 'chin', 'in', 'salt', '-', 'water', '.']

 The word_tokenizer keeps the hyphenated words as one token, the wordpunct_tokenize splits these words into 3 separate tokens.
 When analyzing text in literary works, it makes sense to keep the original word as written by the author, this sentence is a good example as the words 'salt' and 'water' separately is quite different from 'salt-water'.
 The first could be a part of a recipe for baking bread, the second indicates seawater - or tears, as is the case in this story.

-I choose to use the word_tokenizer for this book-based project, although another context could be a case for choosing the  wordpunct_tokenizer.
+I choose to use the word_tokenizer for this book-based project, although another context could be a case for preferring the  wordpunct_tokenizer.
+Use of hyphenation varies between languages, is said to be declining in the English language and is less common in Norwegian.

 #### Cleaning the sentences for stopwords

 When preparing for topic analysis and other content assessments we want to look at the meaningful elements of the text, not the 'filler words'.
-There are many lists of 'filler words' or 'stop words' as they are called, for several lanuages.
+There are many lists of 'filler words' or 'stop words' as they are called, for several languages.
 I use a list of english 'stop words' (from the nltk.corpus) and write two small code snippets to remove these words in a sentence and then loop for all sentences in a book.
-The function 'make-fin-sent' will 'make final sentences' for a given book, to be used for topic extraction:
+The function 'make-fin-sent' (below) will 'make final sentences' for a given book, to be used for topic extraction where we want to avoid stopwords:

 def remove_stopwords(words):
        return [word for word in words if word not in stop_words]